 This documentation becomes evidence if you need to dispute the clearance decision.

 Send your treating physician and the insurance adjuster written notice that you disagree with the work release.
 Be specific about your symptoms and limitations.
-Keep copies of all correspondence.
+Keep copies of everything.

-Returning to work with restrictions doesn't mean giving up the right to future medical treatment.
+Returning to work with restrictions doesn't mean giving up future medical treatment.
 Medical benefits typically continue even after return to work.
 Pain management treatment coverage ranges from $2,000-$15,000 for comprehensive programs including physical therapy, injections, and other medically necessary modalities.

 If your employer offers light duty work within your restrictions, refusing it may suspend your benefits in states like Georgia, Tennessee, and Arizona.
-However, if the offered work exceeds your restrictions or doesn't exist, you have grounds to continue receiving benefits.
+But if the offered work exceeds your restrictions or doesn't actually exist, you have grounds to continue receiving benefits.

 If administrative processes fail or your case is complex, consulting a workers' compensation attorney may become necessary.
 Many offer free initial consultations and work on contingency.